-Stem cell therapy harnesses the natural healing capabilities of the body’s stem cells.
-The stem cells are extracted from a person’s blood, fat for bone marrow, treated, and reintroduced into the body.
-The Lung Institute specializes in stem cell therapy for lung disease, and will be opening a clinic for interstitial lung disease treatment in Pennsylvania in July of 2015.
+Cellular therapy harnesses the natural healing capabilities of the body’s cells.
+The cells are extracted from a person’s blood, fat for bone marrow, treated, and reintroduced into the body.
+The Lung Institute specializes in cellular therapy for lung disease, and will be opening a clinic for interstitial lung disease treatment in Pennsylvania in July of 2015.
 They look forward to helping many lung disease sufferers in the Pittsburgh area.

-Many lung disease sufferers have seen great results from stem cell therapy.
-Lung Institute patient, Gary W, talks about his experience with stem cell therapy.
+Many lung disease sufferers have seen great results from cellular therapy.
+Lung Institute patient, Gary W, talks about his experience with cellular therapy.
 “I took care of myself all winter.
 I plowed my own driveway, but I always wore a mask, I don’t suck in the cold air.
 But regardless, I haven’t used oxygen in months.
 I have a portable oxygen unit that I had been using for a while, I can’t tell you long ago it’s been.
 But it has definitely made a difference.
 I’m very impressed and I recommend it to everybody.”

 The Lung Institute is Coming to Pennsylvania